 Following are some details of three.

 DDL stands for Data Definition Language.
 SQL queries like CREATE, ALTER, DROP, and RENAME come under this.

 DML stands for Data Manipulation Language.
 SQL queries like SELECT, INSERT, and UPDATE come under this.

 DCL stands for Data Control Language.
 SQL queries like GRANT and REVOKE come under this.

-Following is join query that shows names of students enrolled in different courseIDs.
+Following is a join query that shows the names of students enrolled in different courseIDs.

 SELECT StudentCourse.CourseID, Student.StudentName FROM StudentCourse INNER JOIN Student ON StudentCourse.EnrollNo = Student.EnrollNo ORDER BY StudentCourse.CourseID;